yeoman/yeoman.io/app/authoring/user-interactions.md

 yo webapp --coffee
 ```

 To notify the system we expect an option, we use the `generator.option()` method.
-This method accept a `name` (String) and an optional options hash.
+This method accepts a `name` (String) and an optional hash of options.

 The `name` value will be used to retrieve the argument at the matching key `generator.options[name]`.

-The `options` hash (the second argument) accept multiples key/values:
+The options hash (the second argument) accepts multiple key-value pairs:

 - `desc` Description for the option
 - `type` Either Boolean, String or Number